jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 Pre-populated accounts: qualifying individuals
 (1) If the Commissioner is satisfied that the income information of a qualifying individual for a tax year as set out in their pre-populated account correctly and completely records their income for the corresponding income year, the Commissioner may finalise the individual’s account for the tax year.
 Pre-populated accounts: other individuals
-(2) An individual other than a qualifying individual may, at any time before the date set out in subsection (4),— (a) adjust their pre-populated account for the tax year by providing the income information required under section 22F(1) in relation to their other income; and
+(2) An individual other than a qualifying individual may— (a) adjust their pre-populated account for the tax year by providing the income information required under section 22F(1) in relation to their other income; and
   (b) correct any errors in their reportable income information; and (c) finalise the account by confirming that the income information in the account as adjusted correctly and completely records their income for the corresponding income year.